 Ukraine as a whole has many things to offer.
 Sightseeing and walking around the city are the best things to do in Kiev for tourists and newcomers.
 The amazing city of Kiev, with its many tourist attractions, has been the center of the dynasties of Russian kings for centuries.
-Also, over the years, this city has changed a lot, becoming more accommodating to tourists.
+Also, over the years, this city has changed a lot, becoming more accommodating to tourists with many things to do in Kiev for them.
 Art centers, churches, green spaces of this city, and hidden mysteries in the heart of the city will surprise you.
 Here are some of the things you can do while visiting Kiev.

 Enjoying Ukrainian Food in Puzata Hata

 With a wide variety of restaurants, Kiev is a good place to choose Ukrainian food at a variety of prices.
 For budget travelers, the popular local restaurant chain Puzata Hata offers simple yet traditional food at an incredibly low price.
 In general, all restaurants include Ukrainian soup in their menu.
 Therefore, choose any restaurant you want with peace of mind and enjoy new flavors.

 Visiting St. Sophia’s Cathedral in National Sanctuary Complex

 Anoher one of things to do in Kiev is visiting St. Sophia.
 It is one of the two places in Kiev that is on the UNESCO World Heritage List.
 It is not only a cathedral, but also a complete set of eleventh-century religious buildings.
 The main building of this church preserves its magnificent mosaics and original paintings and is the burial place of the great Yaroslav the Wise.